opendr-eu/opendr/docs/reference/face-recognition.md

 **Notes**

-When ExternalDataset is of type 'imagefolder', images should be placed in a defined structure like:
+When 'ExternalDataset' is of type 'ImageFolder', images should be placed in a defined structure like:
 - imgs
     - ID1
       - image1